-Laboratory Measurements
+Laboratory measurements

 Samples for biochemical oxygen demand (BOD) and indicator bacteria are analyzed locally.
 All other samples are analyzed in the USGS laboratory in Lakewood, Colorado, unless otherwise noted.
-Methods used in analyzing sediment samples and computing sediment records are given in TWRI, Book 5, Chapter
+Methods used in analyzing sediment samples and computing sediment records are given in TWRI, Book 5, Chapter C1.

-C1.
 Methods used by the USGS laboratories are given in the TWRIs, Book 1, Chapter D2; Book 3, Chapter C2; and Book 5, Chapters A1, A3, and A4.
+The TWRI publications may be accessed from http://water.usgs.gov/pubs/twri/.
 These methods are consistent with ASTM standards and generally follow ISO standards.